I think many of us get into a routine when it comes to going to…

-9. The Carthew-Alderson Trail, Waterton Lakes National Park
+9. Carthew-Alderson Trail, Waterton Lakes National Park

 Note: The road to the Cameron Lake trailhead will probably reopen in 2021.
 For now you can do and out and back hike starting from Cameron Falls at the Waterton townsite.
 Or ride a bike to the trailhead on the closed road.
 Neither are great options but at least they are possible.

 The marvelous and varied Carthew-Alderson trail is a one way hike – providing you take the shuttle.
-The trail takes you 20.1 kilometres past mountain lakes and glaciers, over desolate high mountain passes and along slopes that are redder than anything you’ve probably hiked on before.
+The trail takes you 20.1 km past mountain lakes and glaciers, over desolate high mountain passes and along slopes that are redder than anything you’ve probably hiked on before.

 In season, the wildflowers are outstanding and wildlife is common, especially mountain goats and marmots.
 There’s always the possibility of seeing a bear too.